BrainTrip/fair-data-eeg/README.md

 ## Uploading/downloading a file using terminal window

 There is no requirements in order to upload or download files by using the bee gateway.
 However, if you are using it for the first time, you need to create a user using a command provided in ***list of commands***.
 Otherwise, you only need to log in by typing a login command in the terminal window.
+#### Upload file
 In order to upload a file you need to pass an upload command to a terminal window (shown below).
-A file can be
+A file should consist a header file, marker file and raw eeg, archived using 7zip software to a .zip file.

 If the upload is successful you should get a response similar to this: